 The main responsibilities of the Studentenwerk Göttingen include the economic, health, social and cultural support of the students.
-They get support especially in the following matters: Federal financial aid / student loan, housing, as long as cultural and social programs (social services, psychological consultancy, crèche).
+They get support especially in the following matters: Federal financial aid / student loan, housing, plus cultural and social programs (social services, psychological consultancy, crèche).